Crispy Roasted Potatoes (The Best!)

 You can use baby potatoes (or new potatoes) like I did here, or you can use larger potatoes like Yukon Gold or white potatoes (these are my favourites).
 The baby potatoes just need a slice in the middle, but if you’re using larger potatoes, you can cube them into even sized chunks.

-How to make these crispy roasted potatoes
+How to make crispy roasted potatoes

 - Start by washing your potatoes and slicing them in half.
 If you’re using larger potatoes, cube them into even sized chunks.
 The size is up to you, but keep them even so they cook evenly.
 Also – you can keep the peel on or remove it.

 - Next, parboil the potatoes by dropping them in already boiling water for 10-15 minutes.
 This depends on the size of your pieces.
-You need to be able to pierce them with a fork easily, but they shouldn't be falling apart
+You need to be able to pierce them with a fork easily, but they shouldn’t be falling apart.

-- Next, drain the potatoes and leave them to cool for 5 minutes
+- Next, drain the potatoes and leave them to cool for 5 minutes.
+Add them to a bowl and mix them with the oil and the seasoning.

-- Lay them on a parchment lined baking sheet and bake for 30 minutes, flipping them halfway
+- Lay them on a parchment lined baking sheet and bake for 30 minutes, flipping them halfway.

 If you tried these recipes, please consider leaving a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page – I’d love to hear from you!
 You can also hop on over to Instagram and say hello!